public-convenience-ltd/toiletmap/README.md

 # Toiletmap API

-Standalone GraphQL API for the Great British Public Toilet Map.
+Standalone GraphQL API for the Toilet Map.

 ## Overview